 Here are a few organization you may wish to donate too:

 Tips for Ramadan:

 - Keep it simple!
 We tend to think we are going to eat more than we are.
 Less is definitely more.

 - Plan your meals with important food groups in mind; protein, complex carbohydrates, and vegetables.
 This way you are ensuring you are getting proper nutrition without having to make several entrees and sides.

 - Plan ahead!
 Write down a meal plan for the week.
 This will eliminate the “what should we have for iftar?”
-“I don’t know” conversation :D. Because I like to shop at the Farmer’s Market, I usually meal plan for 3 days at a time.
+“I don’t know” conversation :D. I like to shop at the Farmer’s Market, so I usually meal plan for 3 days at a time.
 Do what works for you!